When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 The porch was full of muddy wellies, riding boots and trainers and plants in a varied state of life and death.

-The décor in every room was bright, flowery and loud and under a constant regime of change as my mother fell out with one design of bright flowery wallpaper and changed it for another.
+The décor in every room was bright, flowery and loud and under a constant regime of change as my Mother fell out with one design of bright flowery wallpaper and changed it for another.
+For a good while the outside was painted bright yellow.

 It felt like there was a continuous stream of people going in and out of the house; whether that be friends of mine or my brothers, various kids from the street, family or neighbours.

 Back then – I guess before social media – it was perfectly normal for people to just turn up.
-My mother’s friends were often nattering away in the lounge under plumbs of smoke.
-With Dad’s friends arriving to stare at various cars or motorbikes in the drive.
+My Mother’s friends were often nattering away in the lounge under plumes of smoke and Dad’s friends periodically arriving to stare at various cars or motorbikes in the drive.

 My Dad ran his TV repair business from the garage and it was stacked high with televisions, wires and cables.
 People would turn up to drop televisions off or just to chat.

-There were birthday parties, family milestones and Christmases with grandparents around an enormous table.
+There were birthday parties, family milestones and Christmases with grandparents, aunts, uncles and cousins around an enormous table.

-Summer evenings sat on the doorstep as we played in the garden or on the road and winter nights around the fire listening to the wind whip across the roof.
+Summer evenings sat on the doorstep as we played in the garden and winter nights around the fire listening to the wind whip across the roof – the house was so high up it was always windy.

-In the depths of the winter snow seemed to pile up to the windows – I have many memories of digging our way out.
+In the depths of the winter the snow seemed to pile up to the windows.
+I have many memories of digging our way out.

-We played football on the road using the neighbours wall, hide and seek, kick can and hare and hounds.
+We played football on the road using the neighbours wall, hide and seek in the garden and kick-can on the pavement at the front of the house.

 But we always came back – it was our haven and somewhere which represented continuity and safety as we all negotiated the perils of childhood and early adult-hood life.